One day, God called a man named Jonah to be his prophet.

 “Set out for the great city of Nineveh, and preach against it; for their wickedness has come before me,” God said.

-God caused a great wind to come upon the sea, causing a storm so great that the ship was in danger of breaking up.
+God caused a great wind to come upon the sea, creating a storm so severe that the ship was in danger of breaking apart.

-“Come, let us cast lots to discover on whose account this evil has come to us,” the terrified sailors decided.
+“Come, let us cast lots to find out on whose account we have met with this misfortune,” they decided.

 The lot fell on Jonah.

-Jonah explained to the sailors that he was a Hebrew who was fleeing from God.
-He also suggested that he be thrown overboard to calm the sea.
+Jonah explained that he was a Hebrew who was fleeing from God.

-God sent a great fish to swallow Jonah, and he remained in the fish’s belly for three days and nights.
+Instead, God sent a large fish to swallow Jonah, who remained in the belly of the fish three days and three nights.